niharmadkaiker/niharmadkaiker/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: In my free time, I love photographing birds—I've captured over 250 species on camera!
 - you can read my blog at www.niharmadkaiker.in
-- I am a founding team member at ixrlabs where I headed the products.
+- I am a founding team member at ixrlabs where I head products.
 <!---
 niharmadkaiker/niharmadkaiker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.